ham-radio-software/D-Rats/README.md

 variant dictionary for your locale.
 Developers may need aspell- variant dictionaries for all locales that D-rats has message files for.

-The python2 packages are only needed for running the stable python2 version of d-rats.
+The Python 2 packages are only needed for running the Python 2 version of d-rats.

 Anti-x 19 Can run the older d-rats using Python 2, and the newer D-rats using